 For colonial Spanish architecture travel inland to the beautiful Aguero Valley and the town of La Laguna with its traditional houses and stunning religious buildings, while Guimar and Candelaria in the southeast of Tenerife are worth a visit too.

 The scenery of the Mount Teide National Park is sensational and it’s not hard to see why it’s the most visited national park in the whole of Spain.
 Or get completely off the beaten track and go hiking in the remote and beautiful Anaga Mountains, northeast of Santa Cruz.

 Less touristy than the south, north Tenerife holidays promise stunning architecture, beautiful scenery, charming towns and villages as well as beaches to rival the best on the island.

 Puerto de la Cruz

 The oldest resort on the north coast has in recent years been reinvigorated with cars being banned from a section of Puerto de la Cruz leaving a wide pedestrian promenade.
-The 17th century church of Nuestra Senora de la Pena de Francia and other old buildings give the town charm and individuality, while nearby volcanic Mount Teide ensures Puerto de la Cruz has spectacular views.
-The town is also home to the hugely popular Loro Parque wildlife centre.
+The 17th-century church of Nuestra Senora de la Pena de Francia and other old buildings give the town charm and individuality, while nearby volcanic Mount Teide ensures Puerto de la Cruz has spectacular views.
+The town is also home to the hugely popular Loro Parque wildlife center.

 The attractive coastal town of Garachico features volcanic rock pools of differing depths that were formed in 1706 by lava that swamped the town.
 An open-air saltwater swimming pool can be found next to the rock pools, while the seafront features a museum and some charming restaurants.